alexbrillant/react-native-expanding-circle-transition/README.md

 | customLeftMargin | number   |  custom position's left margin from the center of the circle positioned at topLeft |  0                       |
 | customTopMargin | number   |  custom position's top margin from the center of the circle positioned at topLeft |  0                       |

+## How to use

+To trigger the animations, you need to use a ref to the component to call the start function.

 ## Usage exemple

-To trigger the animations, you need to update the props since the animation is tiggered on the componentWillReceiveProps event.
 ```javascript
 import React, {
     Component